Socket

 Protocol

 BenQ projectors and flat panels with a serial port can support one of three protocols.
-This plugin supports projectors which are of the L, P, T, W and X series but probably also others.
+This library supports BenQ projectors in the L, P, T, W and X series, and likely others.

 This Python library works if your projector supports the following command structure: